-Be Kind Be Safe Be Ready to Learn The school rules are explicitly taught at the beginning of the Autumn term during assembly and PSHE time.
+The school rules are explicitly taught at the beginning of the Autumn term during assembly and PSHE time.
 In this way, every child in the Federation knows the standard of behaviour that we expect in our schools.
+Our values are taught on a three year cycle with a different focus each half-term.
+This ensures that all children during their time at Blue Coat gain a full understanding.

 The schools use the 'Good to be Green' behaviour management scheme to ensure a consistent, positive approach throughout the Federation.
+We recognise that for some children, however, an adapted approach to Good to Be Green may be necessary.
+All approaches to behaviour management have the best interests of the individual pupil at heart.